ttbond/mako_classifier/README.md

 # Mako_classifier
 Mako_classifier can classify the patterns found by Mako into three classes(DEL,DUP,INV) and give scores for complex SVs.
-Based on LSTM model,Mako_classifier can use the sequential information to classify the patterns.
+Based on LSTM model, Mako_classifier can use the sequential information to classify the patterns.

 # Install and run

 Mako_classifier requires linux OS and Python (3.5.2) to run.

 #### Dependency
 * Numpy (>=1.15.0)